szabogabor91/gimlet-website/src/docs/deploy-your-app-to-kubernetes-without-the-boilerplate.md

 - You have `kubectl` installed.
 Follow [this guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) if you don't have it
 - You have Gimlet CLI installed.
 [Click](/gimlet-cli/getting-started#installation) to install it
 - You have Helm installed.
 You can do so [here](https://helm.sh/docs/intro/install/)
+- You have a basic understanding of Helm, or read our [SANE Helm guide](/concepts/the-sane-helm-guide)

 ## The Yaml